patterns-ai-core/weaviate-ruby/README.md

 # Get the schema
 client.schema.list()

-# Remove a class (and all data in the instances) from the schema.
-client.schema.delete(class_name: 'Question')

 # Update settings of an existing schema class.
 # Does not support modifying existing properties.